pao-pipat/Group-6-project---Interdisciplinary-research/README.md

 ###### **Figure 5** Modified SIR Model for 2 years of pandemic

 ## Conclusion and discussion
+From our different mathematical analysis, we concluded that:
+- The virus seems to not take a serious form in young people, based on the number of hospitalised people and the proportion of older people (>50 years old) taking the vaccine is relatively higher than younger people.
+- Vaccination against COVID-19 is very effective in protecting older people from developing serious cases of the disease and being hospitalised for it.
+- The modified SIR model with vaccination included shows that with increasing rate of vaccination, the number of susceptible, infected and recovered individuals decreases.

+Our research question focused on testing if our statistical analysis were in line with results found in clinical trials, regarding the efficiency of the vaccines in protecting people against COVID-19, as well as comparing it based on the age group of the individuals.
+Based on our analysis of the data, we found that vaccination does in fact reduce the number of serious cases of covid in poeple of an older age group (65-84 years old).
+Moreover, the population of >50 years old is getting the most vaccinated.
+We also concluded based on our modified SIR model that an increase of the rate of vaccination is corrolated with a decrease in the number of suceptible, infected and recovered individuals.

 ## References
 1. Olliaro, P., Torreele, E. and Vaillant, M. (2021) COVID-19 vaccine efficacy and effectiveness—the elephant (not) in the room.
 The Lancet Microbe, 2(7), pp. e279–e280. doi: 10.1016/s2666-5247(21)00069-0.